PaxInstruments/t400-firmware/README.md

   - DS3231 RTC https://github.com/PaxInstruments/ds3231
   - FAT16 SD card library https://github.com/PaxInstruments/Fat16 (use the FAT16 directory within this repository)
 3. Set the Arduino board to "LilyPad Arduino USB".
+4. Flash the T400 with the Pax Instruments bootloader at https://github.com/PaxInstruments/pi32u4_boards (requires extra steps)
 4. After pluggin in your T400 and turning it on ensure you have selected the correct serial port

 During compilation on OSX you may receive errors relating to `RobotControl()` in `ArduinoRobot.cpp`.
 This seems to be a problem in Arduino 1.0.5 and later.
 To work around this...